 - Wine proxies: They are not wine at all.
 Some might contain grape juice, but typically they are mixtures of teas, vinegars, juice and herb extracts that are meant to mimic the flavors of wine.

 Why did we choose to make alcohol-removed wine when making Sovi?

 What makes something wine and not juice is fermentation.
 Fermentation is the process of converting the sugars in the grape juice into alcohol, and this is the key step to developing all of the complex flavors that are found in wine.
 To make a non-alcoholic wine that is actually reminiscent of wine rather than juice, it must be fermented so that is develops all of those aromas.
 A 'non-alcoholic wine' that is simply unfermented grape juice will never be as complex as a dealcoholized wine.

-Wine proxies on the other hand can certainly have complex flavors by blending lots of different ingredients.
+Wine proxies on the other hand can certainly have complex flavors by blending lots of different ingredients, some of which can be fermented.
 And while we do enjoy these, for us they are not wine-like enough to satisfy the craving for a non-alcoholic wine.
 Mixing teas and vinegars does not recreate the aromas unique to wine, but this is just a personal opinion.

 How do you remove the alcohol?

 With a technology called 'vacuum distillation,' we're able to distill the wine in a vacuum at a relatively low temperature.
 The alcohol gently boils off at about 90 degrees which helps to maintain as many of the original aromas and flavors as possible in the resulting alcohol-removed wine.
 This same technology is sometimes also used for some kombuchas to ensure that final product is less than 0.5% ABV.